kitao/processing.rb/README.md

 This example draws circles when the mouse button is pressed, and restarts the sketch when the `R` key is pressed.

-### Uses extension libraries
+### Using an extension library

-Extension libraries for Processing can be used in Processing.rb in the same way.
+An extension library for Processing can be used in Processing.rb in the same way of Processing in Java.

 For example, in the case of the sketch uses the video extension library like this: